Real-Skill/javascript-tasks/README.md

 ### findAlmostMax(arr)

 Returns second greatest number from `arr` array.
-When array is empty or contains only strings, returns false.
+When array is empty or doesn't contain any numbers returns false.

 ### findAlmostMin(arr)

 Returns second lowest number from `arr` array.
-When array is empty or contains only strings, returns false.
+When array is empty or doesn't contain any numbers , returns false.

 ## Before you start...